asimcanyagiz/dice-mania/README.md

 ## Download

-You can [download](https://github.com/asimcanyagiz/dice-mania) the latest installable version of RGB Converter for Windows, macOS and Linux.
+You can [download](https://github.com/asimcanyagiz/dice-mania) the latest installable version of Dice Mania for Windows, macOS and Linux.

 ## Technologies Used